freeCodeCamp/freeCodeCamp/docs/how-to-enable-new-languages.md

 You will need to take an additional step to handle the client UI translations.

-The Crowdin Workflows will automatically pull down _some_ of the UI translations, but there are a couple of files that need to be moved manually.
+The Crowdin workflows will automatically pull down _some_ of the UI translations, but there are a couple of files that need to be moved manually.

 You will want to copy the following files from `/client/i18n/locales/english` to `/client/i18n/locales/<your-language>`, and apply translations as needed: